solid-stack/ansible-ubuntu/README.md

 ## Release notes

+* 2.8.0 - mcrypt pulled out into its own file
 * 2.7.0 - loops moved to array & other formatting
 * 2.6.0 - can override skipping mongo reinstall
 * 2.5.0 - php soap added